 Bugs are not his favorite thing

-Most of his fans know the horrors that a simple bugs brings to Suzumura‘s life.
+Most of his fans know the horrors that simple bugs bring to Suzumura‘s life.
 Be it an ant or a butterfly, or even something slightly threatening, he will always run and scream like there’s no tomorrow.

 Married to a fellow seiyuu

-Is no secret that Suzumura is a married man, much less that he’s married with one of the most talented female seiyuu in Japan: Maaya Sakamoto.
-Over the years both of them got to work together quite often and the romance sort of flurished from there.
+Is no secret that Suzumura is a married man, much less that he’s married to one of the most talented female seiyuu in Japan: Maaya Sakamoto.
+Over the years both of them got to work together quite often and the romance sort of flourished from there.

 The pair got married in 2011.
 Both of them are considered by the seiyuu fandom by the ultimate one true pairing.